 Article by Mike Moore

-As a Lepidopterist one of the activities that you can engage in is the raising of butterflies and moths at home.
+As a Lepidopterist you may want to raise butterflies and moths at home.

-Most butterflies can be raised in jars and I will be talking more about that in a moment.
-Skippers however because of their long life cycle, most of it spent as a caterpillar, are a bigger and more difficult problem.
+Most butterflies can easily be raised in jars.
+Cabbage White butterflies are good to start with.
+Skippers, however, because of their long life cycle, most of it spent as a caterpillar, are more difficult to raise in jars.

 Raising Butterflies in Jars

-I find appropriate coffee jars, vegemite jars and pasta sauce bottles good to use.
-The latter have the advantage of being square and hence do not roll when placed on their side.
+Screw-top coffee jars, Vegemite jars, and pasta sauce jars are good to use.
+Sauce jars are square and therefore do not roll when placed on their side.

-I do not use pressure seal jars.
-Caterpillars are hydrostatic organisms (full of fluid) and could be affected by the pressure changes in opening and shutting the sealing lid.
+Do not use pressure seal jars.
+Caterpillars are hydrostatic organisms (full of fluid) and could be affected by pressure changes in opening and shutting the sealing lid.

-Some collectors do not like using plastic containers.
-I have not had any problems with plastic containers but then again I invariably use glass containers anyway.
-Some plastics release hormone like chemicals and these may upset the caterpillars’ development.
+Some collectors do not like using plastic containers, as plastics release hormone-like chemicals and these may upset the caterpillars’ development.

-When hatching caterpillars from eggs I usually start with a small jar.
-Using a small jar has pluses and minuses.
-On the plus side is that because you only put a small amount of plant material in the jar you can find the tiny caterpillar when it comes time to clean the jar and/ or replace the food.
-On the minus side however, because you only have a small amount of plant material in the jar it tends to dry out quickly meaning more regular replacement.
-This regular replacement is critical during the time the egg is developing and no caterpillar is present so that when the egg hatches the hatchling has something good to eat.
+When hatching caterpillars from eggs I usually start with a small jar, as these only require a small amount of plant material and the tiny caterpillar can be found easily when cleaning the jar or replacing food.
+However, a small amount of plant material tends to dry out quickly and needs more regular replacement.
+This is critical when an egg is developing so that when it hatches the hatchling has something good to eat.

 The Paper Bed

 Cut a piece of paper to lie flat in the jar.
-I usually use kitchen paper towel but toilet paper will do.
+Kitchen paper towel or toilet paper will do.

-If it is too big it provides enticing nooks and crannies for caterpillars to crawl into meaning that at cleaning time they might be damaged by unsuspected rough handling.
+Cut it to fit, or almost fit, the jar.
+If it is too big it provides enticing nooks and crannies for caterpillars so at cleaning time they might be damaged accidentally by handling.